 The formation of the SCAC was discussed in public forums over the past year and was envisioned during the project permitting stage.
 However, the committee launch was postponed due to the COVID-19 pandemic and lack of a vaccine.
 More information on the charter, purpose, time commitment and membership process will be provided in the next month as the application process opens for the Subsistence Community Advisory Committee.

 The future advisory committees will include Environment, Transportation & Infrastructure, as well as Social & Cultural Responsibility.
 All future committees will have a subsistence component.

-COMING SOON: Additional information on the committee application process and tools to learn more about the Donlin Gold project will be available soon.
+AVAILABLE NOW: Additional information on the committee application process and tools to learn more about the Donlin Gold project is now available.

 Subsistence Community Advisory Committee Timeline, Membership & Roles

 - Starting April 2021, applications will be available.

 - Starting May 2021, SCAC Members will be recruited through an application process.